AyoungYa/scenarios/python/challenge-build-fake-person/step3.md

-# Fake Person objects and sort in age
+# Fake Person Objects and Sort in Age

-Using the `Fake` library installed in the first step, please create five `Person` objects and sort these objects by 1.
-Then print the sorted objects.
+Create five `Person` objects and sort them by 1.
+Then print the sorted objects using the `Fake` library installed in the first step.

 ## TODO